 - Parents / guardians of both the bully and the victim will be informed / involved in any action taken.

 - Sanctions (as described above,) will be employed against the bully and strategies will be developed to remedy their behaviour.

 - The victim of bullying will be offered all practical means of support / counselling / reassurance within school, in cooperation with the wishes of parents / guardians.

 * Please note that the sanctions used for bullying (as defined above,) will be more severe than those used for incidents of ‘rough horseplay’ or, say, an isolated example of ‘name-calling.’

 No school can guarantee parents that their child will not, at any stage of their school career, be the subject of poor behaviour from another pupil.
 However, we can guarantee that any incidents brought to our attention will be investigated and appropriate action will be taken to deal with the problem.

 Please be aware that in certain circumstances it can be difficult to establish the true cause of a problem – particularly in a situation where we are dealing with ‘one child’s word against another.’
 In such situations it is very important that we have your support whilst trying to establish a fair and reasonable solution.

-Cyber bullying has been defined as “an aggressive intentional act carried out by a group or an individual using electronic forms of contact, repeatedly, over time against a victim who cannot easily defend him or herself”
+Cyberbullying can be defined as an aggressive intentional, hurtful act carried out by a group or an individual using electronic forms of contact, often repeatedly over time.

 Cyber bullying can take place through: